March 21, 1962

 Matthew John Broderick was born in Manhattan, New York City, United States, on March 21, 1962, is an American actor, singer and comedian.

-Young Matthew Broderick first started acting during his years at the Walden School in Manhattan, in school theater productions.
+Young Matthew Broderick first started performing in school theater productions.

-He began his acting career on stage, in HB Studio workshop production of play "On Valentine's Day", at the age of seventeen, with his father, James Broderick.
+He began his professional acting career in HB Studio workshop production of play "On Valentine's Day", at the age of seventeen, with his father James Broderick.

 He got his television debut in CBS drama series Lou Grant (1981) in episode "Generations", in role as Mike.